 Create the staging site in a subdomain

 You can clone your WordPress website to a subdomain.
-If you do this, you will not run into any link structure issues anymore, as the URL structure mimics the URL structure on the production website.
+If you do this, you will no longer run into any link structure issues, as the URL structure mimics the URL structure on the production website.

-Note: If you push the staging site back to live, you need to revert this setting on the live site.
+Note: If you push the staging site back to live, you must revert this setting on the live site.

 You can try to activate post name permalinks on the staging site by following this article.